 congregation of an eastern rite of Christianity.

-Our present Pastor, Father Albert Azrak (1994-present) is credited with a host of new projects and renovations which were much needed and appreciated by the parishioners.
+Father Albert Azrak (1994-2013 Pastor) is credited with a host of new projects and renovations which were much needed and appreciated by the parishioners.
 Major improvements included the construction of the elevator which gave greater access to the elderly and disabled parishioners, the construction of the Saint Francis Garden, a new roof with restoration of the terra cotta tiles, the repaving of the parking lot, relandscaping of the grounds and the restoration and gold leafing of the bell tower’s cupola.
 Also the Carmela bell was re-mounted so it could ring for future generations.
 Other projects included the public address system, air conditioning, refinishing of the pews and restoration of the Austin pipe organ.
 In commemoration of the Centennial Anniversary, a new electronic Carillon bell system was installed for Christmas 2002 and the glorious music played again.
 Parish projects for the future include an addition of the second floor to the classroom building to accommodate the family growth of our parish, the opening of a historical museum, creating a time capsule to be opened for the bicentennial celebration and a website for the parish community.